Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

-The measurements of the Ark are presented by the author by breaking down the whole numbers into half cubits.
+The author presents the measurements of the Ark by breaking down the whole numbers into half cubits.

 . . . two and a half cubits (or five total half cubits) shall be its length, a cubit and a half (or three total half cubits) its width, and a cubit and a half (or three total half cubits) its height.

 — Exodus 25:10

 So the length of the Ark is five half cubits.
 Five is the number of God's grace.
 The Mercy Seat that covered this Ark was considered God's throne.
 The writer of Hebrews makes this same connection of God's throne with grace as it concerned what Christ has done for us in giving us access to this sacred space.